 The form 'School Medication Consent Record' (see Appendix 2) should be completed by the parent/carer.
-This will be kept by principal First Aid staff.
+This will be kept by the School Nurse.

 If medication needs to be replenished this should be done in person by the parent/carer.